ppy/osu-wiki/wiki/Tournaments/RDOC/2019/en.md

 1. There are different mappools for each stage of the tournament, becoming progressively harder.
 2. Tiebreakers will be played with FreeMod, but will not require a mod to be picked.
-3. The mappool will be announced **every Sunday** before a stage, and the categories are NoMod, Hidden, HardRock, DoubleTime, FreeMod and Tiebreaker.
+3. The mappool will be announced **every Sunday** before a stage, and the categories are NoMod, Hidden, Hard Rock, Double Time, FreeMod and Tiebreaker.

 ### Scheduling regulations